 All in all, these three stages grant impeccable results even when it comes to really blurry frames (e.g., when objects in the video move very fast).

 Convolutional neural network

-The global efforts in learning a deep convolutional network for image super resolution were commenced back in 2012.
-The main task of the network is to classify images – i.e., receiving a source image and returning its class (apple, dog, etc.) or group of possible classes that best characterize the image.
+The global efforts in learning a deep convolutional network for image super-resolution were commenced back in 2012.
+The main task of the network is to classify images – i.e. Receiving a source image and returning its class (apple, dog, etc.) or a group of possible classes that best characterize the image.
 This is, basically, one of the advanced computer vision methods.